stefanoschmidt1995/ML_ODE/examples/README.md

 <img src="https://github.com/stefanoschmidt1995/ML_ODE/raw/main/examples/images/var0_cosmo.png" height="500">
 </center>

 Again, you see the the match between red and blue is satisfying.
+Some little problems are seen at very high redshifts: but who cares?
+A galaxy with `z=20` is so far away...

 If you are curious, below you can see the progress in the training: the loss function (blue) and the metric (red, the average mse between the true and the reconstructed solution) are reported as a function of the epoch number